 Examples of difficult things to ship out to the Bush:

-Express Yourself Expeditors (www.expressyourselfexpeditors.com) – provides shopping, packaging and shipping services to people that live and work in rural Alaska.
+Express Yourself Expeditors (www.expressyourselfexpeditors.com) – Having served both organizations and individuals in rural for over 25 years, Express Yourself provides shopping, packaging and shipping services.
 Specializing in Costco Wholesale merchandise, they offer three different service levels: Self-shops (you shop yourself), Express Yourself Shops for you or you have Costco do the shopping for you.
 They offer shipping by parcel post (cheapest method for non-perishables), air freight (for perishables and oversize items) and Bypass Mail for larger or group orders.
 If you will be shopping at Costco Wholesale and would like them to ship your merchandise then when you go to pay for your merchandise, just ask the cashier for an Express Yourself order form.
 You will need to fill it out and leave it with your merchandise.
 Express Yourself will then pick it up, inventory the order, package and then deliver to the carrier of your choice.
 Fees vary depending on service requested.
 Questions, call 1-800-248-4419, Mon-Fri (9am-5pm).
 Pay by major credit/debt card or bank transfer.
 They are a USPS-approved Bypass Mail Contractor.

 Carr's, of course, the Safeway of Alaska.
 All over Anchorage.